AhmedAmin90/Resturant-page/README.md

 # Resturant App

 >This is a web application for educational purposes.
-I created a simple resturant web with  very simple three pages.
+I created a simple restaurant web with very simple three pages.
 Each page has its button on the content container.
-By clicking each button, the simple page will appear at the same container.
+By clicking each button, the simple page will appear in the same container.

 ![screenshot](src/assets/images/entry.png)